 Sargent for Mike's murder and the Sargent

-Richard wanted to give me copies of some FBI statements, but they were in the possession of his attorney, Marshal Stern—and Stern refused to release the statements to Richard.
-Richard’s sister, Linda Harriman had received copies of the FBI statements from her and her mother’s defense attorney.
+Richard wanted to give me copies of several FBI interviews, but they were in the possession of his attorney, Marshal Stern—and Stern refused to release them to Richard.
+Richard’s sister, Linda Harriman had received copies of the FBI interviews from her and her mother’s defense attorney.
 She gave copies to Richard, and he gave them to me.
-The FBI statements gave me an inside look at how the arrest of Richard Sargent for Mike’s murder had transpired on December 5, 1984, two years previous, along with police misconduct that occurred at the time.
+The FBI interviews gave me an inside look at how the arrest of Richard Sargent for Mike’s murder had transpired on December 5, 1984, two years previous, along with police misconduct that occurred at the time.

 The first statement was taken from State Police Sergeant Kenneth MacMaster who had begun his career with the Maine State Police in 1978; six years later he was a Senior Special Agent in the Maine DEA Organized Crime (drug) Unit.
 He had participated in numerous drug investigations that had been prosecuted both in State and Federal Court.